Are you ready to cut the cord?

 If you or a family member is a gamer, there’s a pretty good chance you already have a streaming device in your home.

-That’s because most of the main gaming devices have built in streaming options, although you may not have access to every streaming service you want.
+Most primary gaming devices have built-in streaming options, although you may not have access to every streaming service you want.

 The Xbox One will allow you to stream Hulu, Netflix, Amazon Prime Video, and Sling TV.
 You can also stream apps like CBS All Access, HBO GO, HBO NOW, and Starz.
 You can even hook up your DVR to your Xbox.

 Not an Xbox fan?
-You’re in luck, because the Playstation 4 also allows you to stream several cable alternatives.
+You’re lucky because the Playstation 4 also allows you to stream several cable alternatives.
 These include Netflix, Hulu, Spotify, and Amazon Prime Video.

 Another more limited option is the Nintendo Switch, which allows you to stream Hulu only.